TZstatsADS/fall2017-project1-tardis666/doc/README.md

 # Project 1:
 ## ql2273
 ### Introduction
 U.S presidents’ inaugrual speeches are always hot topics after the ending of each presidential election.
 There are also a large amount of interesting points for text mining in the inaurgrual speeches.
-In this project, topics about length of sentences, clustering of emotions and wordclound will shown below.
+In this project, topics about length of sentences, clustering of emotions and wordclound will be shown below.

 ### Length of sentences
 The length of speeches and also the length of sentences in the speeches can will show us a brief perception of each speech.
 I use sentences as units of analysis for all these presidents’ speeches, and generate a plot showing numbers of words in a sentence each president used.